AckeeCZ/Spreadsheet-Localizer-Plugin/README.md

 - API key.
 This requires to create a new API key in Google console.
 This approach has disadvantage that a spreadsheet must be public for read
 - service account.
-This requires to create a new Service account withing Google Console.
+This requires to create a new Service account within Google Console.
 Then the spreadsheet does not have to be public and the service account must have access to this file

 ## Example spreadsheet